 CHRC works with our community and beyond

 In addition to our direct services, the Center’s staff is actively engaged in community partnering to promote financial stability and literacy through the statewide Asset Building Coalition, the Bank-On Initiative, and prison outreach opportunities for financial education.
-It actively partners with Second Step Housing, Vancouver Housing Authority, Salvation Army, PIC, Dress for Success, SHARE and other agencies to provide their clients with a skill-set that can lead them to an independence from private or government support and on to financial stability.
+It actively partners with Second Step Housing, Vancouver Housing Authority, Salvation Army, PIC, SHARE and other agencies to provide their clients with a skill-set that can lead them to an independence from private or government support and on to financial stability.